PTA Mission Statement:

 WHAT IS PTA?

 PTA is a great way to connect with other families, make a difference in our school and build our community resilience.
-This year is unlike any we have experienced and we need your voice at the table.
 Our goal is to support students in learning and teachers in teaching.
 For all of our students to be successful, we need YOU!

 The fee for membership is $12.50 if you join online and membership is good for one school year.
 If this is in any way a hardship for your family, please let us know.
 No family will be prevented from joining because of funds.

 How do schools improve?
 One way is through the efforts of the Site Council.
 In 1991, the State Legislature created the 21st Century Schools Councils (also known as Site Councils) to ensure that various stakeholders were all involved in decisions relating to their school’s continuous improvement efforts.
-The Irvington Site Council consists of 7 teachers, 1 staff person, 3 parents/guardians, 1 member of the community at large, and the principal.
 The Council is responsible for developing and implementing ongoing school improvement initiatives and staff development plans, and monitoring the progress made under the plans.
-Parent/Guardian representatives are elected positions.
-Site Council meets once a month.

 PTA Board of Directors